jonathank1906/AOOP-Exam/README.md

 > C# supports single inheritance only, meaning a class can only inherit from a single class.
 ### Abstract Classes
 - Abstract classes cannot be instantiated, meaning it is not allowed to create a new object using `new`.
     - However, only the concrete subclasses can be instantiated.
-They must implement all abstract members; otherwise, they stay abstract
+They must implement all abstract members; otherwise, they stay abstract.
 - That means theoretically you could have multiple abstract classes inheriting from another abstract class but at some point you will have a non-abstract class that you can create an object from.